-The Deputy Vice-Chancellor will write to you with their decision and provide you with details of the evidence on which the decision was based.
+The Pro Vice-Chancellor - Education and Quality will write to you with their decision and provide you with details of the evidence on which the decision was based.

-21.8 Misconduct in academic research: formal stage: Where this stage is invoked, you will be required to respond in writing to the allegation of research misconduct.
-If you admit the research misconduct, the Deputy Vice-Chancellor may conclude the investigation.
+- Misconduct in academic research: formal stage: Where 21.8 this stage is invoked, you will be required to respond in writing to the allegation of research misconduct.
+If you admit the research misconduct, the Pro Vice-Chancellor - Education and Ouality may conclude the investigation.
 If you do not admit the research misconduct, an investigation team will be appointed.
 The investigation team will interview you and, where appropriate, the person who made the allegation.
-Where the allegation of research misconduct is upheld or partially upheld, the investigation team will make a recommendation to the Deputy Vice-Chancellor.
-If you admit the research misconduct or the allegation of research misconduct is upheld or partially upheld, the Deputy Vice-Chancellor will decide whether to inform your examiners, take disciplinary action under the relevant policy or take other action.

-21.9 Misconduct in academic research: appeals: If you wish to appeal the decision, you should email appeals@ bournemouth.ac.uk, providing full details of the grounds for appeal, within ten working days of the date of the written notification of the Deputy Vice-Chancellor's decision.
+Where the allegation of research misconduct is upheld or partially upheld, the investigation team will make a recommendation to the Pro Vice-Chancellor - Education and Quality.
+If you admit the research misconduct or the allegation of research misconduct is upheld or partially upheld, the Pro Vice-Chancellor - Education and Quality will decide whether to inform your examiners, take disciplinary action under the relevant policy or take other action. - 21.9 Misconduct in academic research: appeals: If you wish to appeal the decision, you should email appeals@bournemouth.ac.uk, providing full details of the grounds for appeal, within ten working days of the date of the written notification of the decision by the Pro Vice-Chancellor Education and Quality.
 If we take action against you under disciplinary or assessment procedures you can appeal under those procedures.